Frequently Asked Questions

 How do I prepare for LSE100 seminars?

-LSE100 uses a flipped classroom format, in which you watch videos with LSE academics in advance of the seminars instead of attending traditional lectures.
+LSE100 uses a flipped classroom format, where you watch videos with LSE academics in advance of the seminars instead of attending traditional lectures.
 For each seminar, you will watch two videos with LSE academics, each around 10 minutes in length.
 There will also be 1-2 short readings.

 How is the course assessed?

-The course is assessed the same way regardless of the theme you choose.
+The course is assessed in the same way across all three themes.
 You will complete one individual assessment and one group research project.
 The individual assessment will be due towards the end of Autumn Term.
 The group assessment is due at the end of Winter Term, and will be completed collaboratively in a group of 4-5 students.
 Each assessment is worth 50% of your final LSE100 grade.
-There are no essays and no examination for LSE100.
+There are no examinations for LSE100.

 Does my LSE100 grade affect my degree classification?